-Dark Adaptation Testing to Identify AMD
+Dark Adaptation Testing to Help Identify and Monitor AMD

 ALSTAR Study: The Science Behind Dark Adaptation

 The Alabama Study on Early Age-Related Macular Degeneration (ALSTAR study) tracked 325 adults age 60 and older.
 Each subject had normal macular health, as verified by clinical exam and grading of fundus photographs.
-When dark adaptation was assessed, 24% of subjects showed dark adaptation impairment at baseline.
+When dark adaptation speed was assessed, 24% of subjects showed dark adaptation impairment at baseline.

 Three years later, the subjects with impaired dark adaptation were two times more likely to have AMD and eight times more likely to have advanced beyond the earliest stage of AMD.
 In fact, the study showed a positive correlation between degree of dark adaptation impairment and severity of AMD.
 At the follow-up visit, all subjects with severe AMD were identified as having dark adaptation impairment at baseline.

 It would be unimaginable nowadays to diagnose glaucoma without both structural and functional testing.
-With today’s technology, the same can be said for AMD as functional testing complements structural findings for the earliest indications of the disease
+With today’s technology, the same can be said for AMD, as functional testing complements structural findings for the earliest indications of the disease.

-Functional Testing to Detect Subclinical AMD
+Functional Testing to Detect AMD and Monitor Disease Progression

 Improve Ability to Diagnose AMD

-A landmark study published recently in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today.
-Moreover, 30% of the undiagnosed patients had large drusen, a known risk factor for advanced AMD (wet AMD). iii
+A landmark study published in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today.
+Moreover, 30% of the undiagnosed patients had large drusen, a known risk factor for advanced AMD (wet AMD).

 Ongoing Disease Management